JesterCloud/CloudFormation_highly_Available_Directory/README.md

 This is a AWS cloud based project, of a highly available web app directory using Load Balancers and Autoscaling Group it contains:

 a Highly available web app that use different AWS services to run,like:
-- VPC with 6 subnets within 2 different AZ (us-east-1 and us-east-2)
+- VPC with 6 subnets within 2 different AZ (us-east-1 and us-east-2) for high availability
 - Each AZ contains 1 public Subnet, 1 private subnet for the EC2 app, and 1 private subnet for the Database (not used on this case due to the use of Dynamo DB)
 - A Dynamo DB table as a database for scalability and easy management.
 - S3 for storing the app images retrieval to the Database DynamoDB